NoCGV Svalbard: Career

 On 21 August 2019, Svalbard became the first Norwegian ship to reach the North Pole.

 In October 2020, Svalbard was deployed to the Bering Sea to retrieve scientific instruments belonging to the Coordinated Arctic Acoustic Thermometry Experiment (CAATEX) from the seabed, a task previously assigned to the United States Coast Guard icebreaker that had been sidelined earlier that year following an onboard fire.
 The vessel sailed to the western hemisphere along a high-latitude route north of Svalbard and Franz Josef Land, and outside of Russian territorial waters.
 Despite the scientific mission, a number of Russian media outlets interpreted this voyage as an "intrusion" to the Russian Arctic by an "armed NATO warship".

+In 2023, the ship carried out joint scientific and rescue exercises in the Arctic with the USCC Healy.
 The 2023 defence acquisition plan indicated that the ship would receive necessary upgrades to permit her to continue in service.